draperlaboratory/cbat_tools/wp/plugin/README.md

   and Z3's SMT-LIB 2 are both printed.
 One or both outputs can be explicitly called with the respective names `internal` and `smtlib`, which will print only what is stated.
 Both can also be called like `--wp-print-constr=internal,smtlib`.
-  In the case of a comparison, the precondition (internal) is not printed, so the flag has no effect.
   If the flag is not called, it defaults to printing neither.

 ## C checking API